sin5678/inav_cn_wiki/iNavFlight-Missions.md

 This wiki topic describes the software currently available and some of the telemetry options.

 # Ground Control Stations

+Currently there are two GCS applications widely used for iNav mission management, ezgui <http://ez-gui.com/> (Android) and mwp <https://github.com/stronnag/mwptools> (Linux).
+In future, other options may become available, particularly if the MAVLink protocol becomes supported by iNav.

 ## EZGui (Android)
 ## mwp (Linux)
 ## Potential solutions for other platforms